-Distribution of menstrual supplies: pads, tampons, menstrual cups, menstrual wipes, soap, deodorant, toothpaste, etc.
+Distribution of menstrual supplies: pads, tampons, menstrual cups and period underwear

-Resource guides for locating auxiliary services such as healthcare and insurance.
+Resource guides for locating auxiliary services that are related to menstrual health and uterine wellness

-Workshops addressing menstrual health + hygiene, focused on issues that disproportionately affect Black communities such as fibroids, endometriosis + Polycystic Ovary Syndrome(PCOS)
+Workshops addressing menstrual health + hygiene, focused on issues that disproportionately affect marginalized communities such as fibroids, endometriosis + Polycystic Ovary Syndrome(PCOS)